 When a sighting is confirmed, experts from the National Bee Unit (NBU) and the Animal and Plant Health Agency (APHA) will work quickly to find and destroy any active nests in the area.

-To date, there have been 13 confirmed sightings of the Asian hornet in England and six nests have been destroyed.
+Since 2016, there have been a total of 16 confirmed sightings of the Asian hornet in England and seven nests have been destroyed.

 How to spot an Asian hornet